andras-simonyi/citeproc-org/README.md

-By default, the `en-US` CSL locale file shipped with citeproc-org is used for rendering localized dates and terms in the references, independently of the language settings of org documents.
+By default, the `en-US` CSL locale file shipped with citeproc-org is used for rendering localized dates and terms in the references, independently of the language settings of Org documents.
 Additional CSL locales can be made available by setting the value of the `citeproc-org-locales-dir` variable to a directory containing the locale files in question (locales can be found at https://github.com/citation-style-language/locales).
 The directory must contain